velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-DVC-Dataset-Repository.md

 * `data`: directory where dataset should be placed

-* `template-docs`: directory containing documentation (including a copy of this file) and examples for this repository template
+* `template-docs`: directory containing documentation for this repository template

+* `template-docs/examples`: directory containing example and template files

+  * Example and template files are indicated by the `example` and `template` suffixes, respectively.
+These files are intended to simplify the set up of package.
+When appropriate, they should be renamed (with the `example` or `template` suffix removed).

 ### 1.2.
 Software Dependencies